YoungMoneyInvestments/Claude-Code-Usage-Monitor/macos-automation/README.md

 ### Why Automated Monitoring is Important

-For Claude Pro and Claude Team subscribers, usage limits reset on a rolling basis.
+Claude implements a 5-hour rolling rate limit system.
 Automated monitoring helps you:
-- **Track your reset timer accurately** - Know exactly when your usage limits will refresh
+- **Track the 5-hour reset cycle** - Know exactly when your rate limits will refresh
-- **Optimize your usage patterns** - Plan intensive coding sessions around your reset times
+- **Optimize your usage patterns** - Plan intensive coding sessions around the 5-hour windows
+- **Monitor rate limit recovery** - See in real-time as your available usage regenerates
-- **Avoid hitting limits unexpectedly** - Get early awareness of your consumption rate
+- **Avoid hitting limits unexpectedly** - Get early awareness when approaching rate limits
-- **Make the most of your subscription** - Ensure you're utilizing your full allocation efficiently
+- **Maximize productivity** - Time your work sessions to align with fresh rate limit periods

-By running the monitor automatically every few minutes, you'll always have up-to-date information about your usage status and reset timing, helping you maximize the value of your Claude subscription.
+By running the monitor automatically every few minutes, you'll always have current visibility into where you are in the 5-hour cycle, helping you work more efficiently with Claude's rate limiting system.

 ## Prerequisites